Leadership Landscape: Beware of the External Horizon

 - Some leaders wonder what happened? – The Reactives

-Our first focus will be on the knowledge and skill sets required to manage the process of the elements of change coming from the outside.
-Think of it this way, no one else in the organization can do this but you.
+Our first focus will be on the knowledge and skill sets required to manage the elements of change coming from outside the organization.
+Think of it this way, no one else in the organization can do this but you, the leader.

 Here’s what we mean by Change Management: Change Management deals with change that comes at an organization from the external environment.
 That external environment can be external to a division, while still internal to the organization.
 From completely outside the organization, other changes can come from industry, competition, regulation, government, etc.

-As a leader, you need to have one eye always focused on any external factors that will impact your area.
-Your role is to anticipate them, prepare for them and then implement because of them.
+As a leader, you always need to have one eye always focused on any external factors that will impact your area.
+Your role is to anticipate those factors, prepare for them and then implement because of them.
 For everyone in a leadership role, there is no excuse for being caught unprepared by these forces of change.
 Yet, this unpreparedness is all too common.

 Get Knowledge, Get Connected and Stay Relevant

 The knowledge required for Change Readiness is access to continual lines of information regarding the external environment.
 Read everything you can.
 Attend conferences and stay networked with relevant external colleagues.
 You need to have a pulse on the total environment to stay current and relevant.
-Imagine, if you don't, who else will?
-Optimize the Process of Change Management - Plan, Plan and Plan Some More
+If you don't, who else will?
+Optimize the Process of Change Management - Plan, Plan and Plan Some More!